Two-Dimensional Active Brownian Particles Crossing a Parabolic Barrier: Finite Rectangular Domain with Absorbing Boundary Conditions: Model

 where the last equal sign holds since the first and second term of the equation are functions of independent variables, and therefore can only be equal to each other if their value is independent of all variables.
 We can now explicitly write the solution for the time-dependent component of the propagator, $\mathcal{E}(t)=\exp(-\lambda t)$, and proceed to solve the equation for the spatial and angular components only, which now reads

-The similarity to a quantum mechanical problem suggests to tackle the problem by dealing with the activity as a pertubation of the passive system.
-We thus split the operator $\mathcal{L}$ into an equilibrium contribution $\mathcal{L}_0$ and a non-equilibrium driving $\mathcal{L}_1$ according to
+The similarity to a quantum mechanical problem suggests to tackle the problem by dealing with the activity as a perturbation of the passive system.
+We thus split the operator $\mathcal{L}$ into a passive contribution $\mathcal{L}_0$ and an active driving $\mathcal{L}_1$ according to

 with